Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

 Containers can be designed to carry a wide range of goods, which involves a level of specialization around five main types:

 - Standard container.
 A container designed to carry a wide variety of general cargo.
 They are often labeled as dry containers because they carry dry goods either in breakbulk (most common) or bulk (less common).
 Cargo is loaded and unloaded through a double door, which marks the “backside” of the container.

 - Tank container.
 A container designed to carry liquids (chemicals or foodstuff).
 It is composed of a tank surrounded by a structure making it the same size as a standard 20-foot container, including its four latching points.

 - Open top container.
 A container with an open roof designed to carry cargo too large to be loaded through standard container doors, such as machinery.
 The container is loaded from the top with a tarpaulin used to cover its contents.

 - Flat container.
 A container having an open roof and sides designed to carry heavy and oversized cargo.
 The cargo transported is left exposed to outdoor conditions.

 - Refrigerated container.
 Also known as a reefer, it is a container designed to carry temperature-controlled cargo, often around or below freezing point.
 It is insulated and equipped with a refrigeration plant maintaining the temperature constant.

-A significant share of international containers is either owned by shipping lines that tend to use them as a tool to help fill up their ships or by leasing companies using containerized assets for revenue generation.
+A significant share of international containers is owned by shipping lines that tend to use them to help fill up their ships or by leasing companies using containerized assets for revenue generation.
 In the United States, a large number of domestic containers of 53 feet are also used.
 Doublestacking of containers on railways (COFC: Containers On Flat Cars) has doubled the capacity of trains to haul freight with minimal cost increases, thereby improving the competitive position of the railways with regard to trucking for long-haul shipments.